Robust Training of Social Media Image Classification Models for Rapid Disaster Response: Discussion and Future Work

 \subsection{Our Findings}

 Real-time event detection is an important problem from social media content.
-Our proposed pipeline and models are suitable to deploy them real-time applications.
+Our proposed pipeline and models are suitable to deploy them in real-time applications.
 The proposed models can also be used independently.
-For example, disaster types model can be used to monitor real-time disaster events.
+For example, disaster type model can be used to monitor real-time disaster events.

 Our experiments were based on the research questions discussed in Section \ref{sec:introduction} below we report our findings based on them.

 \textit{RQ1}: Our investigation to dataset comparison suggests that data consolidation helps, which answers our first research question.